Ty7ak/react-app-Firebase/README.md

+# Maciej Tylak - Designing Web Interfaces

-## A very simple React application made for a university class (Designing Web Interfaces).
+A very simple React application made for a university class (Designing Web Interfaces).
 It features auth and data storing system using Firebase